sa-tre/satre-specification/docs/source/evaluation.md

 ## Why should I evaluate my institution's TRE?

-The SATRE specification has been compiled from the knowledge around successful TRE provision from a variety of insitutions.
+The SATRE specification has been compiled from the knowledge around successful TRE provision from a variety of institutions.
 This includes information governance procedures, computing technology, data management and other capabilities.

 By scoring your institutions' TRE against the specification using the method below, you can: